Neoanarika/awesome-list-information-geometry/readme.md

 <!-- subtitle -->

-This is a list of information geometry.
+This is a list of surveys and textbooks on information geometry to help someone get started in the field.

 <!-- image -->